- The Importance Of History

 Our own experiences of familial and intimate relationships play a part as well.

 People tend to establish certain relationship patterns early on.
-Jennifer was abused by her grandfather and finds that she has been involved in exploitative relationships outside of her family.
-Ben, another victim of abuse, finds himself distant and guarded with his girlfriends.
-Debbie, on the other hand, has spent much of her life taking care of her alcoholic mother, her father, and her siblings.
+Jamie was abused by her grandfather and finds that she has been involved in exploitative relationships outside of her family.
+Sam, another victim of abuse, finds himself distant and guarded with his girlfriends.
+Taylor, on the other hand, has spent much of her life taking care of her alcoholic mother, her father, and her siblings.
 She tends to take on this caretaking role in relationships as well.

 * Recognizing our past relationship patterns and identifying when these patterns are being repeated in the present is important.